JustAdam/docker-hugo/README.md

 docker-hugo
 ===========

-A Docker imagae for [hugo](http://gohugo.io), a very fast static site generator.
+A Docker image for [hugo](http://gohugo.io), a very fast static site generator.

 # Build the image